lauralwd/azolla_phd_thesis/source/11_chapter_1_general-introduction.md

 # General introduction
 \label{introduction}

+## Plant biology for the twentyfirst century
+With the advent of climate change, dramatic global population growth, and major loss of rurable land, the field of plant biology plays a particularly important role securing a sustainable and healty future for humanity on plant earth.
+IPCC
+IPCC
+FAO

+Challenges that plant biologist may tackle

+Efforts include improving existing crops

+Novel crops

+### Azolla
+Ferns of the genus _Azolla_ have several key advantages

+_Nostoc azollae_ Nitrogen independence

+## Establishing the genetics of a novel crop symbiosis

+### Domestication

+### Breeding arrearage

+### Breeding a symbiosis

+### Challenges of Azolla

 #### framework
-1. Plant biology: Food, Novel crops, Azolla symbiosis
+1. ~~Plant biology: Food, Novel crops, Azolla symbiosis
   - X challenges, solutions in novel crops
-  - opportunities Azolla
+  - opportunities Azolla~~
-2. Genetics of a novel crop, breeding a Symbiosis
+2. ~~Genetics of a novel crop, breeding a Symbiosis
   - What questions need to be answered for novel crop
   - and for a symbiosis specifically
-  - Challenges Azolla, fern life cycle, heterospory, nostocs
+  - Challenges Azolla, fern life cycle, heterospory, nostocs~~
 3. Bioinformatics and plant biology
   - The study of information in biological systems
   - Comparative genomics to speed-up breeding arrearage